ranbureand/multilingual-experiment/readme.markdown

 Both pages have the variable `language_reference` set to `stories` so that they can be easily related.

-We can use `language` to retrieve only the pages that share the same language, and `language_reference` to retrieve only the pages that translate the same content in different languages.
+We can use `language` to retrieve only the pages that share the same language, and `language_reference` to retrieve only the pages that return the same content in different languages.

 ## Posts